-The October 31st deadline to file your self-employed tax return is quickly approaching.
+The October 31st deadline to file your tax return is quickly approaching.
 Many landlords and self-employed individuals resign themselves to spending these weeks scrambling to collect, sort and make some sense of receipts and supporting documentation for their deductible expenses.

 While claiming expenses is critical for self-employed people to offset their tax liability, preparing these expenses for your self-employed tax return doesn’t have to be such a difficult process.